MMynampati/density_sensitivity/README.md

 # Density Sensitivity ML Pipeline

-A machine learning pipeline for predicting density sensitivity in chemical reactions using molecular structure data and Coulomb matrices.
+A machine learning pipeline for predicting density sensitivity in chemical reactions using molecular strucuture and Coulomb matrices.

 ## 🎯 Project Overview